 Pet Rental Prices in La Linea 2026

-Prices at the time of writing.
-La Linea rents have risen noticeably over the past year, driven partly by demand from Gibraltar workers priced out of the Rock, and partly by the property boom associated with the treaty.
+Rents in La Linea have risen noticeably over the past year, driven partly by demand from Gibraltar workers priced out of the Rock, and partly by the interest building ahead of the treaty provisional application date of 15 July 2026.

 Practical Tips for Pet Owners During Viewings